Local contact homology and applications: Local contact homology

+to obtain an element of $\M_{K,\jbar^R}(\gamma'_+;\gamma'_-)$.
+In fact, using the assumed regularity glueing can be performed, but {\it a priori} it could not yield a cylinder with image in $\R\times K$.
+However, the important fact is that by Lemma~\ref{lemma_nearby_cylinders} the maps representing $C_1,C_2$ project compactly inside ${\rm int}(K)$.
+Thus the glued cylinder indeed represents an element of $\M_{K,\jbar^R}(\gamma'_+;\gamma'_-)$.

+By a compactness argument one shows that every element of $\M_{K,\jbar^R}(\gamma'_+;\gamma'_-)$ arises this way when $R$ is fixed large enough.
+However, as in previous proofs in this section, the correspondence between terms of~\eqref{sum_iso} and elements of $\M_{K,\jbar^R}(\gamma'_+;\gamma'_-)$, for large and fixed $R$, is not 1-1.
+In fact, glueing can be performed in $m_{\gamma''}$ different ways and this is the reason for the coefficient $1/m_{\gamma''}$ in each term of~\eqref{sum_iso}.
+Hence~\eqref{sum_iso} is precisely a signed count of the elements of $\M_{K,\jbar^R}(\gamma'_+;\gamma'_-)$ with each element counted once.
+Consequently, in view of the coherence between glueing and the chosen orientations, we conclude that

+where $\Phi_R$ denotes the map~\eqref{continuation_map} associated to $\jbar^R$.
+By standard glueing analysis, using the assumed regularity of all almost complex structures involved, it follows that $\jbar^R$ is also regular when $R$ is large enough.
+This shows that when $R\gg1$.

-Thus, we can argue as previously explained in~\ref{homotopies} to get a chain homotopy between the chain map $\Phi_R$ and the chain map induced by the $\R$-invariant $J'$.
-This last chain map induces the identity already at the chain level.
-In view of~\eqref{composing} we conclude that $\Phi_- \circ \Phi_+$ is the identity at the homology level.
-We proved
+Now we consider a regular homotopy between $\jbar^R$ and the $\R$-invariant $J'$.
+This last almost complex structure is taken regular, so that the associated chain map~\eqref{continuation_map} is necessarily the identity at the chain level.
+Thus, by Lemma~\ref{lemma_homotopies}, $\Phi_R$ induces the identity map at the level of homology. \end{proof}